Canceled UNTIL FUrTHER NOTICE: BERLIN, Germany | SPRING 2022

 Berlin is one of the most vibrant and exciting European capitals.
 The East and West sides of the city have retained their own identity since reunification and the fall of the Berlin Wall in 1989.
 Thanks to the rebuilding process Berlin has become a focus for modern architecture and remains a major center of art and intentional business.
 The city, with its many famous parks and lakes, becomes especially full of life in the spring and summer when the locals are out on foot, bicycle and skates.

-Primary Faculty: Ben Kohn, Whatcom Community College
+Primary: Ben Kohn, Whatcom Community College

-Ben Kohn’s scholarly training and personal enthusiasms have resulted in his applying an interdisciplinary approach to all of his courses.
-So you can expect a discussion of painting in his music class and a discussion of architecture in his film class!
+Ben Kohn’s scholarly training and personal enthusiasm have resulted in his applying an interdisciplinary approach to all of his courses.
+You can expect a discussion of painting in his music class and a discussion of architecture in his film class!
 Ben pursued his graduate studies at the University of Washington in the field of Comparative Literature, with an emphasis in German, American, Russian, and Danish Literature, as well as literary and critical theory.
 He also studied the classical violin for over 20 years, receiving training at The Vancouver Academy of Music, Vancouver, B.C., Canada, and Det Fynske Musikkonservatorium, Odense, Denmark.
 He is currently a professor in the Department of Visual and Performing Arts and the Department of World Languages at Whatcom Community College, where he teaches humanities, interdisciplinary studies, music, film studies, and German language courses.
 His most recent research interests include human evolution and the origins of symbolic representation, German Expressionist everything, the art of propaganda, bird song in science, literature and music, and perfecting his version of Schwarzwälder Kirschtorte.
 Ben has previously taught for WCCCSA in Florence, Italy, and Berlin, Germany.
 He is looking forward to building on his previous experience through new additions to an already dynamic program studying Berlin’s rich musical and cinematic traditions, as well as the city’s cutting edge contemporary scenes.
 As a student, Ben attended study abroad programs in Germany, Austria, France, and the former Soviet Union, so he recognizes that such cultural experiences offer the possibility of great intellectual and personal transformation.
 Ben’s explorations with his students will provide many opportunities for such transformations.

-Film 101: Introduction to Film (5-Credits)
+Introduction to Film – 5 credits

 Next to Hollywood, Germany has been home to one of the most influential and important film industries in the world.
 Indeed, during the 1920s and early 1930s, it was the undisputed center of cinematic creativity and quality.
 At the center of this center was Berlin, or more specifically, a studio on the outskirts of Berlin in Babelsberg.
 Babelsberg was a government-supported studio complex (which we will visit!) that was designed to advance German filmmaking before and during WWII and East German filmmaking after the war.
 While German filmmakers developed numerous technical innovations here, their most essential achievement was the development of cinema as an art, transcending its role as a provider of novelty and entertainment.
 As we will be examining film as art, we can easily use German films and film clips almost exclusively to illustrate in detail the technical elements of film (form, narrative structure, mise-en-scène, cinematography, editing, sound), as well as investigate how films can make us see, then feel and think differently.